 Shift-Left in Testing

 Shift-left is an approach to software testing or system testing in which testing is performed earlier in the cycle.
-Particularly, in an agile world, teams are being asked to implement shift-left testing so that the defects can be caught much early in the cycle, fixed and software the can be delivered quickly to the client.
+Particularly in an agile world, teams are being asked to implement shift-left testing so that the defects can be caught much earlier in the cycle, fixed and software that can be delivered quickly to the client.

 Recommended Read=> Shift-left Testing Approach

-We have seen many companies who adopt the culture of shift-left testing, but we still get to see a lot of defects that creep through our nets.
+We have seen many companies adopt a culture of shift-left testing, but we still get to see a lot of defects that creep through our nets.
 Why does this happen?

 This is where Shift-Left of Quality comes into the picture.